sjandsj/Chat_app_node_express/README.md

 # Chat_app_node_express
 This is a Demo app for Learning node.js

+The app can do real-time chat on localhost:3000 with multiple users

 Node.js is used as a backend in this project
 Mongo Db as a Non-Sql data base